Lundalogik/LimeBootstrap/README.md

 ### Upgrade instructions
 These are  the changes that you will have to do to upgrade to a specifik version

+#### 0.0.3
+*	Change to font awesome 4.0.
+All icon bindings must be changed to handel the new "fa-" naming convention

 #### 0.0.2
 *	Replace header tag `<div class="header-fa-container helpdesk">` with `<div class="header-icon"></div>`.
 The image to show will sort itself out.
 *	Place any images you may need in the root folder "resources" or a subdirectory of it